 The Planning Commission (PC) held a public hearing and made several motions of additional recommendations on the preliminary plat to City Council on July 15, 2021.
 The PC did not make a final motion of recommendation on the preliminary plat as they wanted to form a subcommittee to create a memo to Council.
 The subcommittee consisted of Commissioner Buckheit, Commissioner Kuhlmann and Commissioner Schroeer.
 The PC members, voted to separate the memo from the preliminary plat item.
 The PC made a motion to approve the memo as drafted by the subcommittee and send to Council (at their Aug. meeting).
-That memo is a separate staff report in this agenda packet.
+That memo and Resolution 2021-089 Acknowledging Receiving Planning Commission Recommendations Memo was approved at the September 21, 2021 Council Meeting.
+A copy of the signed resolution is attached for your reference.